 The Aleph Institute also helps connect Jewish troops with the visiting Jewish chaplain so that more Jews are able to participate in holiday celebrations and religious observations, according to Capt.
 Mendy Stern, chaplain for the 312th Military Intelligence Battalion.

-Stern, stationed at Fort Sam in Houston, is preparing for deployment to serve as the rabbi for troops in Afghanistan during Passover.
-This will be his second Passover deployment and his sixth deployment overall.
+Stern, stationed at Fort Sam in Houston, recently prepared for deployment to serve as the rabbi for troops in Afghanistan during Passover.
+This would be his second Passover deployment and his sixth deployment overall.

 “This opportunity to serve those who serve our great country is an absolute honor and privilege,” wrote Stern over email.
 “Since joining the Army, I’ve encountered many Jewish troops whose lives were touched by the mere presence of a Jewish chaplain or the opportunity to observe a mitzvah in an otherwise Jewish religious desert.”

-His Passover preparations are complicated, to say the least.
-Usually, chaplains on the ground, who are usually not Jewish, request kosher-for-Passover MREs (Meals Ready to Eat) and “Seder Kits,” which provide the basic items, according to Stern.
+His Passover preparations were complicated, to say the least.
+Chaplains on the ground, who are usually not Jewish, request kosher-for-Passover MREs and “Seder Kits,” which provide the basic items, according to Stern.
 Everything must be arranged and shipped far in advance, and, traditionally, more people than expected tend to show up.
-During his previous Passover deployment, more than 60 Jews attended the seders.

 Even though there are about 5,000 Jewish-affiliating soldiers in the military, Katz estimates, there are only 12 active-duty Jewish chaplains in the Army, and less than 50 in the entire military.
 Where there isn’t a rabbi, lay leaders like Cohen fill the role as best they can.
 But both Stern and Cohen agree: It may be more complicated than a holiday at home, but it’s a shlichus [emissary mission] that’s well worth it.

-“On one hand, there’s a bittersweet feeling of being away from family during the holiday, having to imagine the children asking the ‘Mah Nishtanah’ [‘Four Questions’] and celebrating thousands of miles away from home.
+“On one hand, there’s a bittersweet feeling of being away from family during the holiday, having to imagine the children asking the ‘mah nishtanah’ [Four Questions] and celebrating thousands of miles away from home.
 On the other hand, the feeling that I’m embarking on a mission to celebrate Passover with servicemen and women who are far from home … it’s an adventure which I wouldn’t pass up.”
+JN